thesabinelim/comp1531-slackr/README.md

     Write these in markdown in `plan.md`.
 You may include diagrams, tables or whatever other information you believe conveys your plan.

-5. Write a brief 1-page reflection on how this iteration has gone and how you successfully operated as a well-functioning team.
+5. Write a brief half-page to 1-page reflection on how this iteration has gone and how you successfully operated as a well-functioning team.

     Write these in markdown in `reflection.md`.